The Nondecreasing Rank: Finding Low ND Rank Approximations

 Due to the Frobenius norm optimization problem being jointly non-convex in the $\bl{v}^{(ij)}$s there is no guarantee that the sequence of updates converges to a global optimum.
-However, Proposition 3.7.1 of \citep{BertsekasNonLinearProgramming} ensures that any limit point of the $\bl{v}^{(ij)}$ iterates is a stationary point.
+However, Proposition 2.7.1 of \citep{BertsekasNonLinearProgramming} ensures that any limit point of the $\bl{v}^{(ij)}$ iterates is a stationary point as long as none of the vectors $\bl{v}^{(ij)}$ are updated to the zero vector over the course of the algorithm.
+The issue that can occur when any $\bl{v}^{(sj)} = \bl{0}$ is that the componentwise objective function \eqref{eqn:HALsQuadraticObjective} is not strictly convex because the relevant quadratic term vanishes.
 As there can exist multiple stationary points, it is recommended that multiple, distinct initializations be chosen in the ND HALS algorithm.
 One possible choice of initialization is to first run an unconstrained, rank-$r$ approximation algorithm on $\bl{T}$, such as alternating least squares \citep{AlternatingLeastSquares}, to obtain vectors $\tilde{\bl{v}}^{(ij)}$.
 These vectors can then respectively be orthogonally projected onto the cone $\mc{C}(\mc{P}_j)$ by again using PAVA to solve $\bl{v}^{(ij)} = \argmin_{\bl{v}^{(ij)} \in \mc{C}(\mc{P}_j)} \Vert \tilde{\bl{v}}^{(ij)} - \bl{v}^{(ij)} \Vert_2^2$.